anav5704/codeology/src/blogholder/creating-a-javascript-countdown-timer-using-the-date-object.md

 </html>
 ```

 In the CSS, we setup our color variables and use flexbox to centre our timer on the body.
-We also assign some colors and margin & padding to our elements.
+We also assign some colors, margin &and padding to our elements.

 ```
 * {